cardano-foundation/cardano-token-registry/README.md

 #### Updating existing entries

-Modification of entries in this registry will take the form of a GitHub Pull Request with the modification of one or more JSON files in the [mappings/](mappings) folder.
+Modification of entries in this registry will take the form of a GitHub Pull Request with the modification of one JSON file in the [mappings/](mappings) folder.
 Submissions will be subject to automated checking for well-formedness and human vetting before being merged to the registry.
+Submit individual pull requests if you wish to update multiple submissions.

 ## Semantic content of registry entries